-the power status indicator sis front panel.
-The LED is on stem is operating.
-The LED is system is in S3/S4 sleep state or powered off (S5).
+, System Status LED Connects to the power status indicator on the S0 On chassis front panel.
+The LED is on when the S3/S4/S5 Off system is operating.
+The LED is off when the system is in S3/S4 sleep state or powered off (S5)

-PW (Power Switch):
+· PW (Power Switch):